ansys/pyfluent/doc/source/api/core/meshing/index.rst

 Meshing
 =======
 This module allows you to use Fluent meshing capabilities from Python.
-Both the meshing workflows and meshing TUI commands are available.
+Both of the meshing workflows and the meshing TUI commands are available.

-Workflow Example
+Workflow example
 ----------------

 .. code:: python